SOUTH DAKOTA CANCER REGISTRY

 The SDCR voluntarily participates as a member of North American Association of Central Registries (NAACCR).
 The SDCR also meets NAACCR’s national standard which allows for cancer data inclusion in Cancer in North America (CINA) publications.

-- The South Dakota Cancer Registry (SDCR) has achieved national recognition from CDC’s National Program of Cancer Registries as a Registry of Distinction and the Gold Standard Certification from the North American Association of Central Cancer Registries for the 2021 Call for Data.
+- The South Dakota Cancer Registry (SDCR) has achieved national recognition from CDC’s National Program of Cancer Registries as a Registry of Distinction and the Gold Standard Certification from the North American Association of Central Cancer Registries for the 2022 Call for Data.
 Certification measures for excellence in the areas of completeness of case ascertainment, quality of data, and timeliness.
-In conjunction with the achievement, South Dakota cancer data has been published in the Cancer in North America 2015-2019 and the newly released United States Cancer Statistics.
+In conjunction with the achievement, South Dakota cancer data will be published soon in the Cancer in North America 2016-2020 CINA and the newly released United States Cancer Statistics USCS.

 The South Dakota Cancer Registry is reflected in the Office of Health Promotion 2020 Strategic Map - the vision is that all South Dakotans will enjoy healthy lives free from the devastation of chronic diseases.

 Under South Dakota statute, cancer is a reportable disease for all hospitals, physicians, physician assistants, nurse practitioners, nurse midwives, pathology laboratories, and free-standing radiology centers that detect, diagnose and treat cancer cases in the state.

 All in situ and malignant neoplasms are considered reportable to the South Dakota Cancer Registry.
 The database includes all cases of carcinoma, sarcoma, melanoma, lymphoma, and leukemia diagnosed by histology / cytology, radiology, laboratory testing, clinical observation, autopsy, and certifier on death certificate.